This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Understanding Capsaicin’s Effect on Mammals

-Capsaicin, the magic behind cayenne pepper and hot pepper seeds, is your answer.
+Capsaicin, found in cayenne pepper and hot pepper seeds, is a natural deterrent.

-Mix cayenne pepper into your seed or grab pre-spiced options like Coles Hot Pepper Sunflower Seeds.
+Mix cayenne pepper into your seed or use pre-spiced options.

 Creating a Chipmunk-Proof Landscape